-Since the rates implicit in the leases are not readily determinable, the Company uses its incremental borrowing rates based on the remaining lease term to determine the present value of future lease payments.
+As most of our leases do not provide an implicit interest rate, the Company uses its incremental borrowing rates based on the remaining lease term to determine the present value of future lease payments.
 The Company's incremental borrowing rate for a lease is the rate of interest it would have to pay on a collateralized basis to borrow an amount equal to the lease payments under similar terms.